ahmidou/MayaRigTools/pickObject/README.md

 # PickObjects
-This module was inspired by the Softimage PickObject() command. calling the function will block the script execution until and exit condition is met escape or changing tool will exit and return None
+This module was inspired by the Softimage PickObject() command. calling the function will block the script execution until and exit condition is met.

+escape or changing tool will exit and return None.

-MMB or enter will exit and return the picked objects
+MMB or enter will exit and return the picked objects.

 usage:
 import pickObject